jsicherm/MyZ-3.0/README.md

 Known Caveats
 =============

-In some scenarios when you reload the server after updating the MyZ jar, mobs in unloaded chunks can cause the server to crash when those chunks become loaded.
+* In some scenarios when you reload the server after updating the MyZ jar, mobs in unloaded chunks can cause the server to crash when those chunks become loaded.
 It does not corrupt your world, or is even harmful.
 Simply restart the server.
 For this reason, try to keep reloading MyZ to a minimum.
 Additionally, reloading many times will eventually result in an OutOfMemory: PermGen Space error.
 RESTART, not RELOAD.
+* NPC's drop their death loot twice due to a Minecraft packet weirdness deal.
+The second set is a 'ghost' set (it can't be picked up) and will disappear after a relog.
+This is being investigated.